MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sales-teams.md

 6. On the Apply attribute pane, select one of the following options to apply attributes:
     -	**Replace**: This option replaces the existing attributes that are already applied to the seller.
 If there are any leads that were assigned to the seller based on the previous attributes, they will not be affected.
-    -	**Apply More**: This option adds additional attributes to the seller apart from the attributes that were already applied.
+    -	**Apply More**: This option adds more attributes to the seller apart from the attributes that were already applied.
 7. Select **+ Add attribute** and then choose the attribute and its corresponding values.
     >[!div class="mx-imgBorder"]
     >![Select add attribute](media/sa-ar-sales-team-add-attribute.png "Select add attribute")